-The individual who minimally meets the needs-based criteria above must also either: 1) Be at risk of inappropriate institutionalization because the individual is being served in an institution, but does not meet the level of care for that institution; OR 2) Indicate they have abaread their minds about where they choose to reactive long term
+The individual who minimally meets the needs-based criteria above must also either:

-2) Indicate they have changed their minds about where they choose to receive long-term services and supports by indicating they no longer choose to receive services in the institutional setting on a Freedom of Choice form.
+- 1) Be at risk of inappropriate institutionalization because the individual is being served in an institution, but does not meet the level of care for that institution.
+OR - 2) Indicate they have changed their minds about where they choose to receive long-term services and supports by indicating they no longer choose to receive services in the institutional setting on a Freedom of Choice form.
+OR